robertson809/redesigning-webtree/README.md

 ```
 3. No student can be in a class more than once.
 (Implicitly
     enforced through the modeling of the problem)
-    Solving the CSP requires an optimization function to de-
-scribe quantitatively how well-suited a class assignment is
+    Solving the CSP requires an optimization function to describe quantitatively how well-suited a class assignment is
 to a student’s choices.
 In our experiments, we varied this
 function considerably to improve our results, but consider
 as an example our original choice: